MicrosoftDocs/cloud-adoption-framework/docs/secure/devsecops-controls.md

 This supports Continuous SDL Practice 8 – Ensure operational platform security and Practice 6 – Securing your engineering environment.

-Ensure that security best practices for identity and access management including [securing privileged access](/security/privileged-access-workstations/overview) are followed for all technical elements of the development environment, CI/CD pipeline, operational workload, and other development systems.
+Ensure that security best practices for identity and access management including [securing privileged access](/security/privileged-access-workstations/overview) are followed for all technical elements of the: development environment, CI/CD pipeline, operational workload, and other development systems.
 Threat actors have sophisticated methods and automation for identity attacks that they use frequently against both production systems and development processes.
 Identity and access management is a foundational pillar of the [Zero Trust model](https://www.microsoft.com/security/business/zero-trust) that Microsoft recommends.

-Ensure security best practices are followed for all development systems as well as the infrastructure hosting them (VMs, containers, network devices, and more).
+Ensure security best practices are followed for all development systems and the infrastructure hosting them (VMs, containers, network devices, and more).

-Temporary Minimum: Ensure all users have enabled Microsoft Entra multifactor authentication and only have access to what they need to perform daily tasks
+Temporary Minimum: Ensure everyone is using multifactor authentication and only have access to what they need to perform daily tasks
 Standard state: Ensure that the infrastructure hosting the workload (VMs, containers, network, identity systems, etc.) meets security best practices for identity and access management, including securing privileged access
 High Security: Implement a full Zero Trust strategy that incorporates MFA, Identity Threat Detection and Response, and Cloud Infrastructure Entitlement Management (CIEM).
 Perform workload-specific threat model (LINK) of identity systems and components supporting each high security workload.

 Managed Identities are the more secure and preferred method of authentication wherever possible.
 The use of tokens and secrets is less secure due to the need to store and retrieve them at the application layer.
 In addition, Managed Identities are automatically rolled over without the need for manual intervention.

-Additional details and resources include:
+More details and resources include:

 - [Securing Privileged Access (SPA) guidance](/security/privileged-access-workstations/overview)
 - [Five steps to securing your identity infrastructure](/azure/security/fundamentals/steps-secure-identity)